 - a.
 Signing in to the Developer Portal.
 Before the first sign-in, the integrator must also finish the sign up procedure. - b.
-Creating a subscription for the Cloud Trigger API. - Connecting the subscription with the integrator key.
-This is how the subscription gains access to the customer's cloud triggers. - For details, see section Setting up the Label Cloud API on the Developer Portal for details.
+Creating a subscription for the Cloud Trigger API. - c.
+Connecting the subscription with the integrator key.
+This is how the subscription gains access to the customer's cloud triggers. - For details, see section Setting up the NiceLabel Cloud API on the Developer Portal for details.

+3.8.1.2.
 Configuring cloud trigger in Automation Builder